Paulette Goddard: Later life

 In 1958, Goddard remarried for the final time to writer Erich Maria Remarque, who was twelve years her senior.
-Wealthy from shrewd investments, she largely retired from acting and moved with him to Ronco sopra Ascona, Switzerland.
+Wealthy from shrewd investments, she largely retired from acting and moved with him to Ronco sopra Ascona, Switzerland, where she lived with Remarque in his villa Casa Monte Tabor.
 However, she did continue to act occasionally, appearing in the unsold television pilot The Phantom, a supporting role in the Italian film Time of Indifference (1964), and a small role in the pilot of The Snoop Sisters.
 Remarque died on September 25, 1970, from heart failure in Locarno.

 In addition to her own wealth, Goddard inherited much of Remarque's money and several important properties across Europe, including a wealth of contemporary art, which augmented her own long-standing collection.
 During this period, her talent at accumulating wealth became a byword among the old Hollywood elite.
 She also became a fairly well known and highly visible socialite in New York City, appearing covered with jewels at many high-profile cultural functions with several well-known men, including Andy Warhol, with whom she sustained a friendship for many years until his death in 1987.
 Goddard underwent invasive treatment for breast cancer in 1975, which by all accounts was successful.